bschwebs/AudioMetaDataRepair/README.md

 - Updates ID3 tags for MP3 files and Vorbis comments for FLAC files
 - Handles common metadata fields: title, artist, album, track number, year, genre, album artist
 - Downloads and embeds album art from MusicBrainz Cover Art Archive
+- Fix filenames to match standard format (desktop app only)
+- Music library management with custom nicknames (desktop app only)
+- Report generation in text, HTML, or CSV formats (desktop app only)
+- Retry failed album art downloads with MusicBrainz IDs (desktop app only)
 - JSON logging to track processed files and prevent duplicate work
 - Skips files that have already been processed (unless modified)
 - Skips album art downloads for albums that have already been attempted